Films Featuring Women Attorneys***

 The Confession (1999).
 Alec Baldwin is an aggressive attorney hired to guarantee that his client will fight a murder charge.
 Female judge in one scene, female DA in another.
 Based on the novel Fertig by Sol Yurick.

 Conspiracy Theory (1997).
 Julia Roberts is a Justice Department attorney who meets up with a cabbie (Mel Gibson) who believes someone is after him.
 Patrick Stewart is the bad guy.
+Judith (Judy) Woodbury also has a small part as a female attorney.

 The Coroner (1999).
 Thriller about a female lawyer being watched and stalked.